 Waldron, Laurence Ambrose (1858–1923), stockbroker, patron of the arts, and MP, was born on 14 November 1858 at Ballybrack, Co.
 Dublin, fourth son of Laurence Waldron (1811–75), JP, DL, and MP for Co.
 Tipperary (1857–65), of Ballybrack and Helen Park, Co.
-Tipperary, and his wife Anne, daughter of Francis White (qv), surgeon and inspector of lunatic asylums.
+Tipperary, and his wife Anne, daughter of Francis White (qv), surgeon and inspector of asylums for the mentally ill.
 His elder brother Brig.-gen. Francis Waldron served in the second Boer war.
 He was educated at Belvedere College, Dublin, and the Oratory School, Birmingham.

 On his return to Dublin, he established his own stockbroking firm and soon had a thriving business.
 He was a member of the Dublin stock exchange from 1881 and later served as stockbroker to the court of chancery, the landed estates court, and the land commission of Ireland.
 He acted as a director and chairman of numerous companies, including the Dublin & Kingstown Railway, the Dublin United Tramways Co., and the Great Southern & Western Railway.
 In 1906 he was appointed chairman of the Grand Canal Co.
 Alongside his business interests he was a patron of the arts and was also known for his philanthropic work.
 He was a trustee of the NLI, a member of the board of governors and guardians of the NGI, a commissioner of national education, and a commissioner for charitable donations and bequests.